 Central African Republic

-DRC is now also working on durable solutions by accompanying the return of IDPs and refugees in stabilised areas, while supporting shelter, sustainable agriculture and the resumption of small businesses and trade.
-In this complex environment DRC works with different partners to reinforce the resilience capacities of returnees and resident communities.
+DRC also carries out protection monitoring activities and implements social cohesion and community dialogue processes to support peaceful coexistence of communities long torn apart by conflict.
+When armed violence decreases and IDPs and refugees begin to return to their homes, DRC accompanies them in the process by helping with shelter, agriculture and livestock management and the resumption of small businesses and trade.
+In this complex environment DRC works with different local partners and state services to reinforce the resilience capacities of returnees and resident communities.